 files downloaded from the NEON Data Portal, you will only need to use

 stackByTable().
-Follow the instructions in the first two sections,
+Follow the instructions in the first section of the

 This package is intended to provide a toolbox of basic functionality for working with NEON data.
 It currently contains the functions listed above, but it is under development and more will be added in the future.
 To report bugs or request new features, post an issue in the GitHub repo issues page.

 First, we must install and load the

 # install neonUtilities - can skip if already installed install.packages("neonUtilities") # load neonUtilities library(neonUtilities)

 Download files and load directly to R: loadByProduct()